 Because London is such an expensive city, I recommend staying just outside the city center.
 London has great public transportation, and the tube will take you anywhere you need to go.
 There are also, so many beautiful walkable neighborhoods.
 You will feel more like a local if you are slightly away from the more touristy parts.

 Here’s a charming hotel with great reviews in the Canary Warf area of London.
-You can book it through the portal for 15,641 points/night if you have the Chase Sapphire Preferred® Card or the Chase Sapphire Preferred® Card
+At the time we created this article, you could have booked it through the portal for 15,641 points/night if you have the Chase Sapphire Preferred® Card or the Chase Sapphire Preferred® Card

 If you have the Chase Sapphire Reserve®, the same hotel will cost you only 13,034 points/night.